Expected changes with Dropbox on File Provider

 The changes below are set requirements of the File Provider API and are controlled by macOS.

-Updates Additional Information
+Updates Additional information

 Sync icons have changed to match updated macOS icons.